nomppy/nomppy.github.io/content/posts/msu.md

 In the coming weeks, there'll be vigils and protests, release of more information regarding the shooting.
 Some people will drop out of school, some you'll catch bursting into tears in the middle of the hallway.
 There will be grief counseling, emails from administration, professors cancelling classes.

+Our experience will be weaponized for political means, with or without our individual consent, and we'll hurt over and over as the world continues spinning in due course.
+We'll deal with insensitive parents[^5] and friends who make light of us.

 For months and years of our lives, and forever after, we will always think back to this day.
 Tears rolled down my face as I realized that, in my life and in other peoples lives, there would now always be a before and an after.